quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 As a writer, one of your goals is to facilitate the visual scanning of text.
 You can accomplish this in many ways.

-- **Headings**: Organize your content into logical sections with descriptive headings (the title also counts as a type of heading).
+- **Sections and headings**: Break up content into logical sections with descriptive headings (the title also counts as a type of heading).
 Users typically look to headings first to guide their search for information.
 Craft accurate, concise headings to help users decide quickly if a section of the document is relevant to them.
 - **Lists and tables**: Use lists and tables frequently.
 Lists and tables are highly organized forms of information, making them easy to scan.
 - **Graphics and screenshots**: Include graphics and screenshots that aid comprehension.
 Some examples include screenshots/mockups of software, line drawings of hardware, and workflow diagrams.
 - **Table of contents**: For longer documents, a table of contents can give users an overview of the document and let them quickly jump to various sections.